Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 ### type

-The `type` property is intended for selecting the hardware you would like to use for the Virtual Machine of your jobs.
+The `type` property is intended for selecting the hardware you would like to use on the virtual machine that runs your jobs.

-A complete list of valid values for the `type` is available on the [Machine Types](https://docs.semaphoreci.com/ci-cd-environment/machine-types/) page.
+A complete list of valid values for the `type` property is available on the [Machine Types](https://docs.semaphoreci.com/ci-cd-environment/machine-types/) page.

 Example of `type` usage: